ewhipp/ewhipp.github.io/content/blogs/data-centers-are-starving-states-of-public-funds.md

   - Capitalism
   - Civics
 image: /images/big-tech-ai.jpg
-description: When was the last time we were inspired by the delivery of a new technology?
+description: Data Centers benefit municipal taxes, but what about states in totality?
 toc:
 ---
 Companies that own and operate data centers across the United States of America are stealing public funds from the rest of us.
 The tax rebates provided by different [state](https://www.streamdatacenters.com/wp-content/uploads/2020/09/TX-Tax-Incentives-Flyer.pdf) [and](https://www.oregonlive.com/silicon-forest/2023/02/oregon-property-tax-breaks-go-largely-to-big-tech-with-varied-results-and-unintended-consequences.html) [local](https://www.oregonlive.com/silicon-forest/2023/05/amazon-secures-1-billion-in-tax-breaks-for-five-new-data-centers-in-eastern-oregon.html) governments are piling up in the [hundreds of millions](https://goodjobsfirst.org/virginia-data-center-subsidy-costs-balloon-by-1051/) to [billions](https://www.oregonlive.com/silicon-forest/2023/05/amazon-secures-1-billion-in-tax-breaks-for-five-new-data-centers-in-eastern-oregon.html).
-Our local governments are handing these
+Our state governments are handing these companies [unnecessary handouts](https://www.propublica.org/article/washington-data-centers-tech-jobs-tax-break) with the objective of remaining competitive against other states that is only producing a [race to the bottom](https://openyls.law.yale.edu/bitstream/handle/20.500.13051/684/The_Race_to_the_Bottom_in_a_Federal_System_Lessons_from_the_World_of_Trade_Policy.pdf) for all of us.

+##  Effects of Data Centers
+Prior to 2021, [the energy consumption of the United States was increasing, however, our emissions remained relatively steady](https://www.eia.gov/todayinenergy/detail.php?id=43515).
+This was due to increasing efficiency standards like energy star.
+This changed in 2021 when OpenAI released GPT-3, corporate demand for energy has been spiking ever since.
+When it came to my attention that the [massive amounts of energy that modern data centers](https://www.energy.gov/articles/doe-releases-new-report-evaluating-increase-electricity-demand-data-centers) need, I began researching the impact that it will have on my home state of Oregon.
+[Rolling blackouts](https://www.oregonlive.com/silicon-forest/2024/12/soaring-data-center-electricity-demand-could-trigger-northwest-blackouts-industry-insiders-say.html), [higher costs](https://www.olcv.org/did-you-know-data-centers-arent-paying-their-share/), and community destruction by [pollution](https://www.oregonlive.com/silicon-forest/2024/02/one-of-oregons-smallest-utilities-is-suddenly-among-the-states-biggest-polluters-why-amazon-data-centers.html) are just a few of the impacts that are currently being reported.
+The main driver for this is the development of generative artificial intelligence on one hand and the desire to produce jobs on the other hand.
+The problem is that both sides of this argument are fraught.
+On one hand, we aren't seeing [the profits](https://www.wheresyoured.at/wheres-the-money/) that would explain [the need to invest](https://www.goldmansachs.com/insights/goldman-sachs-exchanges/a-skeptical-look-at-ai-investment) in these tools.
+On the other hand,

+## Tax Reality

+## What Must be Done

 Notes: